A woman and a man hugging tightly before one of them departs on the bus behind them.

 Shelter

-In cooperation with the City of Warsaw, NRC established a transit site at the East Warsaw train station for people fleeing the war in Ukraine.
-The site offers a safe place for refugees to rest, eat, and obtain trusted and safe information to inform their next steps, whether in Warsaw, Poland, or abroad.
-While NRC manages the overall site, there are several service providers operating at the site, including both local and international organisations.
+In cooperation with the City of Warsaw, NRC established a transit site at East Warsaw train station for people fleeing the war in Ukraine.
+The site offers a safe place for refugees to rest, eat, and obtain trusted and safe information to inform their next steps, whether these are in Warsaw, elsewhere in Poland, or abroad.
+While NRC manages the overall site, there are several service providers operating there, including both local and international organisations.
+For housing, NRC is working with local partners and the private sector to explore solutions to reinforcing host family support as well as facilitating access to the rental market for refugees.

 Information, counselling and legal assistance (ICLA)